slikk66/grpc-k8s-demo/docs/source/overview.rst

 For TLS, I initially chose AWS ACM, but soon realized that EKS (verison 1.14) does not yet support NLB + ACM TLS Termination.
 This feature is expeced in the upcoming 1.15 release.
 So, alternatively I chose to use Let's Encrypt Certbot to create the certificates.

+Using these TLS certificates, I spun up an Nginx 1.17 sidecar container along with the gRPC server that terminates TLS and then passes the traffic along using the relatively new ``grpc_pass`` directive.
+This allows us to have a highly available solution with multiple nodes running, each hosting a copy of the Pod and accessible through the same endpoint, the NLB.
+Using ACM is a better solution, but this was a decent and simple alternative for the sake of this exercise.